-Three lecture hours per week.
+Two credit hours of in-person synchronous lecture, and one credit hour of asynchronous lecture.
 Clinical management of patients with strabismus and/or amblyopia is discussed.
 Sequential treatment programs, including the use of lenses, prisms, occlusion, active vision therapy and appropriate surgical referrals for prevalent types of strabismus and amblyopia are presented.
 Emphasis is placed on early treatment, prevention and elimination of anomalous sensorimotor fusion, as well as the reestablishment of efficient binocular vision.